Control and Operation of Tokamaks

 • Participants from private companies are also welcome.
 However if the maximum number of participants is exceeded, priority will be given to students.

-• For external (non-student) participants (academic staff or private sector) there is a 120CHF registration fee.
+• For external (non-student) participants (academic staff or private sector) there is a 180CHF registration fee.

 • MSc/BSc students may ask support for following the course from FuseNet

-All other participants must register for the EPFL administration via this form.
+2. All other participants must register as auditors the EPFL administration via this form.

 Detailed Course contents